Phaedra144/zerda-exam-html-css/README.md

 ## 3. Explain concepts (~15 minutes) [4 points]
 Add your answer to this readme file, commit your changes to this repository.

+The concepts of HTML that this is a Markup language, Hyper Text Markup Language in long.
+It describes the structure of web pages and constructed by elements that are represented by tags.
+For the tags there are opening and closing tags in most of the time.
+But sometimes when the tag doesn't contain real contents then the closing tag shouldn't be there.

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]
+In CSS display:block allows the elements to be underneath each other in blocks and they can have a width and a height.
+On the contrary if we specify that an element should be displayed inline when it is basically displayed in block then they will be next to each other.
+The display: inline-block is the best combination of both of the above.
+They are like inline elements, but they can have sizing properties.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
+The difference between the two is that a section is part of something, for i.e. it contains several paragraphs and typically thematically they have something in common and it has a heading.
+An article on the contrary can stand alone and we can read it independently from the rest of the website.
+Typical usage: blogpost, forum, newspaper article
 #### Your answer: [2p]